nibtr/clinic-db/README.md

-# CSC12002 - DA#3: Dental Clinic Management System Documentations
+# CSC12002 - DA#3: Dental Clinic Management System - Documentations

-This is the repo for the documentations throughout the development process of the Dental Clinic project.
-This is the final project for the course CSC12002 - Advanced Database at HCMUS.
+This is the repo for the documentations throughout the development process of the Dental Clinic project for the course CSC12002 - Advanced Database at HCMUS.

 ## Diagrams